How to tell if you have sexual tension with someone

 16) You tease each other

 Making fun of one another is a way of forging a personal bond and flirting in the process.
 It's also a sign that someone is paying attention to your mannerisms and actions.
 However, don’t confuse degradation for playful teasing.
-If something feels jarring, tell the other person you’re not enjoying the teasing and being mocked hurts your feelings.
+If something feels jarring, tell the other person you’re not enjoying the teasing and that being mocked hurts your feelings.

 17) Daydreaming